gabrielvuksani/MyRoommate/replit.md

-# myRoommate - Roommate Management App
+# RoomieHub - Roommate Management App

 ## Overview

-myRoommate is a full-stack web application designed to help roommates manage shared living responsibilities.
+RoomieHub is a full-stack web application designed to help roommates manage shared living responsibilities.
 The app provides features for chore management, expense splitting, calendar events, and real-time messaging.
 Built with a modern React frontend and Express.js backend, it uses PostgreSQL for data persistence and WebSocket for real-time communication.

 ## System Architecture